 To open the trace file, take the following steps:

 All events from the current session are displayed.
-An annotated example is shown below, which highlights groups of events.
-Each group has the following:
+An annotated example is shown here, which highlights groups of events.
+Each group has the following events:

-- A Query Begin and Query End event, which represent the start and end of a DAX query generated by the UI (for example, from a visual, or from populating a list of values in the filter UI)
+Query Endevent, which represent the start and end of a DAX query generated by the UI, for example, from a visual, or from populating a list of values in the filter UI.

 - Duration: The duration, in milliseconds, taken to execute the DAX or SQL query.

-Note that in the image above, some of the less interesting columns have narrowed, to allow the interesting columns to be seen more easily.
+In the image above, some of the less interesting columns have been narrowed, to allow other columns to be seen more easily.

-The recommended approach to capturing a trace to help diagnose a potential performance issue is the following:
+We recommend the following approach to capturing a trace to help diagnose a potential performance issue:

-- Perform the set of actions of interest in Power BI Desktop.
-Include a few additional actions beyond that, to ensure that the events of interest are flushed into the trace file.
+- Do the set of actions of interest in Power BI Desktop.
+Include a few additional actions, to ensure that the events of interest are flushed into the trace file.

-- Open SQL Server Profiler and examine the trace, as described earlier.
-Remember that the trace file will be deleted upon closing Power BI Desktop.
-Also, further actions in Power BI Desktop will not immediately appear – the trace file should be closed and re-opened to see the new events.
+- Open SQL Server Profiler and examine the trace, as described previously.
+Remember that closing Power BI Desktop deletes the trace file.
+Also, further actions in Power BI Desktop don't immediately appear.
+The trace file should be closed and reopened to see the new events.

-- Keep individual sessions reasonably small (ten seconds of actions, not hundreds) to make it easier to interpret the trace file (and because there is a limit on the size of the trace file, thus for very long sessions there is a chance of early events being dropped).
+- Keep individual sessions reasonably small, perhaps 10 seconds of actions, not hundreds.
+This approach makes it easier to interpret the trace file.
+There's also a limit on the size of the trace file.
+For long sessions, there's a chance of early events being dropped.

 Understanding the form of query sent by Power BI Desktop

-The general format of queries created and sent by Power BI Desktop use subselects for each of the tables referenced, where the subselect is as defined by the query defined in Query Editor.
+The general format of queries created and sent by Power BI Desktop use subselects for each of the tables referenced.
+The Query Editor query defines the subselect.
 For example, assume the following TPC-DS tables in SQL Server: